 At this time, it is good to remind your sponsee that they are free to do their Fifth step with anyone they choose.
 The only guideline in the A.A.
 Big book is that the person chosen be able to keep a confidence; that they fully understand and approve what we are driving at; that they will not try to change our plans

 I suggest that what they tell me as their sponsor is not protected by law.
-Only clergy, attorneys, physicians, and your spouse (if you just happen to have a death wish) are bound by an oath of confidentiality.
-Otherwise we are good to go.
+Only clergy, attorneys, physicians, and your spouse (if you just happen to have a death wish) are bound by privilege Bill W. did a second Fifth with Father Dowling, as Bill was known for regularly putting away two fifths, It was probably for the more juicy adventures as these incidents can be done with a privileged source and the rest can be done with your sponsor, because who loves you more than your sponsor, Otherwise we are good to go.